Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Point sets in general position

+Further, it is known that any point set $S$ in general position has a pointed pseudo-triangulation of maximum vertex degree 5~\cite{kkmsst-tbptp-03}.
+Hence, the question arises if there is a $k \geq 5$ such that the flip graph of pointed pseudo-triangulations with maximum vertex degree $k$ is connected.

-We do not know if there is a $k$ such that the flip graph of pseudo-triangulations with maximum vertex degree $k$ is connected, but we do know that $k$, if it exists, needs to be larger than 9.
-Consider the pseudo-triangulation $P$ depicted in Fig.~\ref{fig:degree9}. $P$ has maximal vertex degree 9, but no edge of $P$ can be flipped.
-However, $P$ is clearly not the only pseudo-triangulation of this point set with maximum vertex degree 9.
+For point sets in convex position every pointed pseudo-triangulation is in fact a triangulation.
+Thus our results on triangulations of convex point sets apply also for pointed pseudo-triangulations.
+For point sets in general position the question whether the flip graph of pointed pseudo-triangulations with maximal vertex degree $k$ is connected remains open.
+However, we can show, that for $k\leq 9$ the induced flip graph is disconnected.
+Consider the pointed pseudo-triangulation $P$ depicted in \figurename~\ref{fig:degree9}. $P$ has maximal vertex degree 9, but no edge of $P$ can be flipped without creating a vertex with degree 10.
+However, $P$ is not the only pointed pseudo-triangulation of this point set with maximum vertex degree 9.
+Examples for $k=7,8$ can be easily derived from this construction.